-Degree seeking students must submit an admission application, primary form of identification, proof of high school graduation, official transcript(s) from high school or GED, and all other colleges attended, as well as ACT scores.
-Students who have achieved a minimum of a Baccalaureate degree are only required to submit a transcript from the granting institution.
+Degree seeking students must submit an admission application, primary form of identification, proof of high school graduation, official transcript from high school or GED, and official transcripts from all other colleges attended.
+Students with an earned associate degree or bachelor's degree from a regionally accredited institution of higher education are not required to submit a high school transcript.